John D.

 - Check for ice or moisture buildup

-- Ensure smooth operation in low temps
+- Ensure smooth operation in low temperatures

 Why Regular Maintenance Matters